sdvg/blog-posts/posts/vue-svg-symbol-sprites.md

 ```

 Now you could just have a big file where you manually add the `<symbol>` tags and this would work just fine.
-But there is more convenient way by using a Webpack loader which allows you to use your original `.svg` files just by importing them without any modifications or copy-pasting parts of them around.
+But there is more user-friendly way by using a Webpack loader which allows you to use your original `.svg` files just by importing them without any modifications or copy-pasting parts of them around.
 It also provides a simple way to fetch the sprite image and cache it in localStorage, which makes sense for sprite images of a certain size.

 I use Vue.js for both work and my side-project [tidyMind][tidymind-intro] and implemented the following solution into both of them.
 It should be easily adjustable for other frameworks / libraries like React or Angular as well.